If you have been bitten or scratched by an animal or in contact with its saliva, consult the Treatment section of rabies in humans.

-The enhanced surveillance area, located in Montérégie and Estrie, represents the territory most at risk of rabies reintroduction.
+The enhanced surveillance area, located in Montérégie and Estrie, represents the territory most at risk of raccoon rabies reintroduction.
 In this area, residents are called upon to report suspicious animals throughout the year.
-Their collaboration is essential, because among all the specimens analyzed, the highest rabies rate is found in the animals reported by individuals.
+Their collaboration is essential, because among all the specimens analyzed, the odds of detecting a rabies case is the highest in the animals reported by individuals.

 Control operations have been conducted since 2006 to contain, reduce or eliminate raccoon rabies in a given territory.
 They include three types of possible intervention:

 - Vaccination of wild animals through manual and aerial spreading of vaccine baits;